BalakumaranRKB/SQLGeneratorSage/README.md

  | weight_decay  | 0.001|

- The fine tuned model is then saved for testing with the test data to see if there was any improvement in the response of the model.
-The fine tuned model is stored in [this folder](fine_tuned_model/.).
+ The fine-tuned model was then saved for testing with the test data to see if there was any improvement in the model's responses.
+The fine-tuned model is stored in [this folder](fine_tuned_model/.).The weights can be(located in a .bin file) can be found [here](https://drive.google.com/file/d/11dM67AoHNq0cVRMmaxFAiNycJ3u9q3AY/view?usp=sharing).
 The code for using this fine tuned model can be found [here](code/Fine_tuned_model_on_test_data.ipynb)